 We take a multidisciplinary approach to tackle the biggest challenges of our time.

-Unique among peer institutions in the United States, the breadth of disciplinary expertise in the Department of Natural Resources and the Environment – from ethics and social sciences to conservation genetics and applied ecology – creates a stimulating multidisciplinary atmosphere for our students, staff, faculty and visiting scholars.
+Unique among peer institutions in the United States, the breadth of disciplinary expertise in the section of Natural Resources and the Environment within the Ashley School of Global Development and the Environment – from ethics and social sciences to conservation genetics and applied ecology – creates a stimulating multidisciplinary atmosphere for our students, staff, faculty and visiting scholars.
 We have strong collaborative ties across Cornell University, other universities, governmental agencies, and leading environmental and conservation organizations.

 Consistently ranked among the top college environmental programs in the nation, we contribute creative and impactful science and education to address many of the urgent environmental issues of the 21st century.
 We provide essential information to communities, conservation and environmental professionals, policymakers, educators and researchers worldwide.